 The minuses of working for an AMC

-The biggest minuses are lower fees and sometimes having to purchase special software.
+The biggest minuses are lower fees and hassles from underwriters requiring additional time to clear up issues.

 Some appraisers have mentioned slow payment from some AMCs.